 - As of December 2025, mobile devices account for 54.23% of worldwide web traffic, while desktop usage makes up the remaining 45.77%.
 (StatCounter)

 - HubSpot digital marketing statistics show that 47% of B2B and 47% of B2C marketers have seen increased web traffic from AI-driven search, while 19% are actively building SEO strategies for generative AI.
-(Hubspot)
+(HubSpot)

 - As of June 2025, only 5.6% of desktop search traffic in the US flows to AI-based LLM search, compared to 94.4% going to classic search platforms.
 (Datos, reported by WSJ)